rodrigosuelli/illusion-refined/README.md

-# Dracula Theme Refined No Italics
+# Illusion Theme Refined No Italics

 A Illusion theme fork, without italics and with small changes in the activity bar color behavior.